bioCKO/Exo70/README.md

 # Analysis of Exo70 gene family and NLR-Exo70

+## Table of contents

 ## Introduction
 We describe the annotation of the Exo70 gene family from barley and integrate the identified genes within existing resources from *Brachypodium distachyon*, *Oryza sativa*, and *Arabidopsis thaliana*.
 We later expand this analysis to include a diverse array of grass species.
 Using resequencing data from a diverse panel of accessions in *Hordeum vulgare* and *Brachypodium distachyon*, we assess nucleotide diversity and presence/absence variation in the Exo70 gene family.
 Next, we assess tissue-dependent gene expression in *Hordeum vulgare* for the Exo70 gene families and associate with existing knowledge in *Arabidopsis thaliana*.
-Lastly, we analyze the integration of Exo70 into nucleotide binding, leucine-rich repeat (NB-LRR) proteins, focusing on its evolutionary relationship with NLRs, date the integration event, and assess its presence/absence across a range of grass species.
+Lastly, we analyze the integration of Exo70 into nucleotide binding, leucine-rich repeat (NB-LRR or NLR) proteins, focusing on its evolutionary relationship with NLRs, date the integration event, and assess its presence/absence across a range of grass species.

 ## Annotation of Exo70 encoding genes in plants
 Previously, Cvrckova *et al.* (2012) comprehensively described members of the exocyst complex throughout land plants.
 These species included: